NJL-Chiral Soliton and the Nucleon Equation of State at supra-saturation density: Impact of Chiral Symmetry Restoration: Results

 \subsubsection{Density dependence}

 In this section, we extend our investigation on the in-medium modification of soliton properties and the EoS induced by the restoration of chiral symmetry relating to dense nuclear matter.
 In our framework, we assume that quarks describe the vacuum dynamics through spontaneous chiral symmetry breaking and mesonic degrees of freedom, while nuclear matter itself is treated as a collection of nucleons interacting via the meson fields generated by the underlying quark dynamics.
 The nucleons (baryon number $1$ solitons) are therefore the relevant degrees of freedom for matter.
+In the present work, however, we neglect such corrections and consider instead that, within nuclear matter, quarks do not propagate explicitly and the Dirac sea contribution is subtracted, as it naturally appears in the chiral scalar potential of the underlying NJL model in its bosonized form.
+Though the three-momentum cut-off on the underlying NJL model is not covariant, its use is standard and commonly adopted in NJL-based approaches~\cite{Klevansky1992,Fukushima2013}.
 A more microscopic description, based on solving the quark wavefunctions in the soliton background, could provide direct access to the finite spatial extent and thus allow a more consistent treatment of finite-size effects.
-In the present work, however, we neglect such corrections and consider instead that, within nuclear matter, quarks do not propagate explicitly and the Dirac sea contribution is subtracted, as it naturally appears in the chiral scalar potential of the underlying NJL model in its bosonized form.
 For simplicity, we further restrict our study to symmetric nuclear matter (SNM) and focus on the evolution of soliton properties in this environment.

 The energy density of nuclear matter, $\varepsilon_N$, at nuclear matter density ($\rho_N$) in the mean-field approximation is given by~\cite{Chanfray2010b}:

 where the nuclear Fermi momentum $k_F$ is related to the nuclear matter density $\rho_N$ via